-The Commission experienced a decrease of \$8.7 million, or 9.3%, expending approximately \$84.7 million in FY 2020-21 compared to \$93.4 million in FY 2019-20 for "Provider grants and other allocations".
-The net decrease is largely the result of the ongoing COVID-19 pandemic, which impacted how services were rendered, the type of services rendered, and the timelines for the proposed activities as well as sunsetted or scaled-back projects.
+The Commission experienced a decrease of \$8.9 million, or 10.5%, expending approximately \$75.8 million in FY 2021-22 compared to \$84.7 million in FY 2020-21 for "Provider grants and other allocations".
+The net decrease is the result of refinement of the Long-Term Financial Plan along with ongoing effects of the COVID-19 pandemic, which impacted how services were rendered, the type of services rendered, and the timelines for the proposed activities as well as sunsetted or scaled-back projects.
 The following details activity based on the Commission's investment categories, during the fiscal year: